oevkaya/GAIL-DS-project/README.md

 - Data Cleaning/Pre-processing
 - Data Summary stats and interpretations
-- Data Visualization and interpretation (each of them is either 0 and 1 so in total out of 5)
-  - **Data Viz Completeness**: If the requested data visualization is generated or not, it can take 1 (if they exists) or 0 (if not) otherwise
+- **Data Viz Completeness**: If the requested data visualization is generated or not, it can take 1 (if they exists) or 0 (if not) otherwise.
+If this takes 0, nothing to compute indeed so this item is just the starting point so not included in the overall
+- Data Visualization Quality (each of them, for each run, is either 0 and 1 so in total out of 5)
   - **Aesthetic Mapping (Mapping Layer)**: Each data variable is unambiguously mapped to an appropriate aesthetic (e.g., a continuous variable to position, a categorical variable to color), and the mappings are clearly documented in a legend or caption.
   - **Geometric Object (Geom Layer)**: The chosen geom (e.g., geom_bar() for counts, geom_point() for scatter) matches the data structure and analytical intent given by the question, with no misuse of graphical primitives or not suitable geom selection
   - **Scales & Coordinate System (Scale/Coord Layers)**: Axes use appropriate, non‑truncated scales with meaningful breaks; any coordinate transform (e.g., log scale, coord_flip()) is applied suitably, whenever it is mentioned.
+  - **Visual Encoding Effectiveness**: The information must be displayed in a manner that the human eye and brain can perceive with minimal effort and appropriate precision.
+This involves selecting the type of graph that displays the information most effectively and designing it in a way that presents the information as clearly as possible
   - **Visualization-Interpretation matching**: The correct use of wordings and abbreviations in the created visual and the related interpretations.
+The visualization considers the use of created output while creating the interpretations (MIGHT NOT BE RELEVANT FOR SOME QUESTIONS)

 - Statistical Modeling
 - Hypotesis testing